vinodkumar8/react-native-month-selector/README.md

 This package lets you select months.
 It also allows you to use swipe gestures to navigate between pages.

-> Inspired by [vinodkumar8/react-native-month-selector](https://github.com/vinodkumar8/react-native-month-selector/), which unfortunately didn't seem to be maintained any longer.
+> Inspired by [vinodkumar8/react-native-month-selector](https://github.com/vinodkumar8/react-native-month-selector/), which unfortunately doesn't seem to be maintained any longer.

 ## Install